scharlau/polar_bears_django_visuals/README.md

 1. https://dev.to/soumyaranjannaik/automatically-deploying-django-app-to-pythonanywhere-through-github-282j for the webhook details, and
 2. https://github.com/marketplace/actions/reload-pythonanywhere-webapp for the reload details.

-First, follow the steps at number 1 above, and also remember to update your requiremnts.txt file with the addition of GitPython.
+First, follow the first three steps at number 1 above, and also remember to update your requiremnts.txt file with the addition of GitPython.
+In the 'third' step there this is the bears/urls.py file as we've added a new method to the views.py file, so we need to list it here.
+Second, do step 4.
+Yes, you do need a new key to use as a 'deploy key' with GitHub you can't reuse one that you've already registered there for something else.
+If you've already created an ssh key to use with GitHub, then you need to give this key a new name such as id_deploy_rsa.
+After you register it at GitHub in step 5, it should trigger an email saying that a new key has been added.